2020 Economic Forecast

 Outlook for Specific Sectors

-Car sales and prices should be up slightly.
+Car sales should be flat with 2019.

 Consumer Price Index (Amarillo)